koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 - A thread does not release the locks its holding when it goes to sleep.

 ### Making a Thread Yield

-- `static Thread.yield()` is to influence the Thread Scheduler to move the current running thread to runnable state.
-- There is no guarantee that it will have any effect.
-  - Even if the thread moves to `runnable` state, it might be picked up immediately and moved to `running` state.
+`static yield()` influences the Thread Scheduler to move the current running thread to runnable state.
+There is no guarantee that it will have any effect.
+Even if the thread moves to runnable state, it might be picked up immediately and moved to running state.

 ### Making a thread Join Another thread
-`join() throws InterruptedException` moves the current thread to sleeping state until the thread being joined finishes.
+`join() throws InterruptedException` moves the current thread to blocked state until the thread being joined finishes.

 ```java
 Runnable longRunning = () -> {